zagui440s/personalCP/unsorted/debugging-lesson/README.md

 ## Resources for Instructors and Students

-These two book are excellent and approachable for new programmers:
+These two book are excellent and useful for both new and experienced programmers:

 [Debugging: The 9 Indispensable Rules for Finding Even the Most Elusive Software and Hardware Problems by David J Agans](https://www.amazon.com/Debugging-Indispensable-Software-Hardware-Problems/dp/0814474578/)